dulanachathurma/dulanachathurma/README.md

 🤝 Open to collaborate on software & research.

-🌱 Currently learning  Web development Course in MIHA Institute.
+🌱 Currently learning  Web Development Course in MIHA Institute.

 💬 I hope to one day develop a great mobile app and make it popular, like Facebook or PickMe.